Ben Coley profiles Ernie Els' International side, who head into the Presidents Cup as underdogs.

 Formerly top-class amateur who completed the transition to the highest ranks of the professional game with victory in the RBC Heritage back in the spring.
 The fact he broke through there makes sense, as he's a straight-hitting sort who can't overpower a golf course, and in theory his style of play will be better suited to this than it would have been any of the previous three Presidents Cup venues.
 Finished T19 in the 2016 World Cup, since which he's come a long way, but form of late is a big worry.
 No way he'd have been selected had he not qualified and likely to be a fringe player who could play just twice.

-Remains a difficult player to weigh up, his sole PGA Tour win having come in a pairs event and his strengths being quite hard to describe.
+Remains a difficult player to weigh up, his sole PGA Tour win having come in a pairs event and his strengths being quite hard to describe without using the word 'wedge'.
 Still, very effective at his best and certainly at home, where over the last five years he's played 14 events, winning twice and bagging seven further top-10 finishes.
 Has come a long way since missing the cut at Royal Melbourne in 2013 and with home advantage very much in his favour, expect him to figure prominently.
 Back to those strengths, and his short-game is among the best in the Internationals' line-up.
 Els no doubt will have his own plan as to how to leverage that, but expect Smith to play with either Leishman or Scott at some stage, likely the former in Thursday's opening fourballs.

 Perhaps not a selection to hugely excite supporters of the Internationals, nor to strike fear into the Americans, Hadwin's major redeeming quality may well have been his experience playing in the 2017 side.
 Granted, he managed just half a point from three matches in a heavy defeat, but it at least exposed him to the Presidents Cup and in a side which was already young and inexperienced, that has to have counted.
-Not that Hadwin is unworthy, as a member of the world's top 50 who started the new season with back-to-back top-five finishes.
-Form in Australia comes courtesy of a top-five finish at the 2018 World Cup while from a skill set perspective, his accuracy and touch look set to complement the louder characteristics of the best players in this side.
+Not that Hadwin is unworthy, as a member of the world's top 50 (just) who started the new season with back-to-back top-five finishes.
+Form in Australia comes courtesy of a top-five finish at the 2018 World Cup while from a skill set perspective, his accuracy and putting look set to complement the louder characteristics of the best players in this side.